saltukalakus/cache-logstash/README.md

 <b>Test setup:</b><br>
 Logstash forwards Nginx and ATS stat logs to Rabbit-mq.
-Logstash gets the logs from Rabbir-mq queue and forwards to Elasticsearch.
+Logstash gets the logs from Rabbit-mq queue and forwards to Elasticsearch.

 <b>Configurations:</b><br>
 Rabbit-mq is configured in fanout (publish-subscribe) mode.